 - March 16, 1977: One of Dawson City's most colourful sourdoughs, Black Mike (also known known as Big Mike and Sawdust Mike), died in Whitehorse just one day after celebrating his 107 birthday.
 He had been Dawson's oldest resident.
 He was born in Serbia in 1870.
 He came to Canada in 1882 and to the Yukon in 1900.

 - March 18, 1977: New amendments to the Liquor Ordinance receive approval in the Yukon Legislation.
 The bill proposes that communities be given the option to prohibit street drinking within their boundaries.

 - April 4, 1977: The Haines Junction community votes against the teaching of any language other than French and English at Haines Junction.
 This outcome of the plebiscite would exclude Indian language classes from the school curriculum.
-As a compromise, Education Minister Dan Lang announces April 13, 1977 that Indian language classes at the Haines Junction school will be taught after regular school hours.
-However, after Indians boycotted the vote, the legislature calls April 18, 1977, for continuation of the Indian language class at school in Haines Junction.
+As a compromise, Education Minister Dan Lang announces in April 13th that Indian language classes at the Haines Junction school will be taught after regular school hours.
+However, after Indians boycotted the vote, the legislature on April 18th called for continuation of the Indian language class at school in Haines Junction.

 - May 13, 1977: WHTV acquires permission to receive, on an experimental basis, direct television signals via satellite from WCTG TV in Atlanta, Georgia, an independent television station in the U.S. For this purpose, a satellite signal receiving dish is mounted on the roof of WHTV.

 - May 18, 1977: Another bit of Yukon history goes up in smoke as three of the log cabins at Forty-Mile Village, four miles downstream from Clinton Creek.